surniaulula/wpsso/readme.txt

 	* Refactored `SucomUtil::get_robots_default_directives()` to include disabled directives as well.
 	* Refactored `WpssoUtil::get_robots_content()` to use WPSSO post/term/user options from the Document SSO metabox.
 	* Removed the `WpssoPost->show_robots_options()` and `WpssoPost->save_robots_options()` methods (replaced by the "Robots Meta" tab in the Document SSO metabox).
+	* Added custom CSS filters for Yoast SEO and Rank Math in the WpssoCompat class.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.